 Given their construction, it is

-not possible to "clean" fuel injectors at home.
-They
+generally not possible to clean fuel injectors at home.

 solution in an ultrasonic cleaner.
-This restores them
+This gets out all

 to the correct spray pattern and flow rate.